Chen-Yu-Chang/Calories_Tracker/README.md

 ## App Overview

 Our design of the app is using _React Native Expo_ for both the frontend and the backend design.

+### Screens Functionality

+* Login Page:
+    * This page allows users to log in to their own account.
+    * If the users do not have an account yet, press the sign up button to create an individual account.
+    * We also provide sign in method using Google account.

+* Sign Up Page:
+    * This page allows new users to create their own account with their email and password.
+    * After creating account, we will navigate them to the login page to check if the account is successfully created.

+* Welcome Page:
+    * We welcome all users to come back to our app, and they can start the functionality of the app when they press the start button.